Stanley A. McChrystal: Post-military career

 In January 2016, McChrystal became the chair of the Board of Service Year Alliance—an organization merged from ServiceNation, the Franklin Project at The Aspen Institute, and the Service Year Exchange.
 Service Year Alliance aims to make a year of full-time service—a service year—a common expectation and opportunity for young Americans of all backgrounds.
 McChrystal called on the 2016 presidential candidates to embrace practical solutions to restore social trust in the United States "such as engaging young Americans in a year or more of national service."
 He has also said, "A service year that teaches young Americans the habits of citizenship and the power of working in teams to build trust is one of the most powerful ways this generation can help restore political and civic responsibility—and in the process help to heal a wounded nation."

 In 2016, FiscalNote announced that McChrystal had joined the company's board of directors.

 In May 2016, McChrystal was a commencement speaker at The Citadel and received an honorary Doctor of Military Science degree.

 After speculation that he might be considered for Republican Donald Trump's running mate in the 2016 presidential election, McChrystal made it known that he would "decline consideration for any role" in a Trump administration.
 On 16 November 2016, McChrystal rejected an offer to be president-elect Trump's first choice of Secretary of Defense.

 In May 2020, The Washington Post reported: that McChrystal was advising Defeat Disinfo, a new political action committee that supported the Democratic Party.
 Defeat Disinfo aimed to use technology to oppose Trump, particularly his handling of the coronavirus pandemic.

 McChrystal endorsed Democratic nominee Joe Biden in the 2020 presidential election, and Democratic nominee Kamala Harris in the 2024 presidential election.

 McChrystal has a chapter giving advice in Tim Ferriss' book Tools of Titans.
 In May 2025, he released the book On Character: Choices That Define a Life.

+Following President Trump's Executive Order 14183 banning transgender people from military service, McChrystal presided over the retirement ceremony for Colonel Bree Fram, Lieutenant Colonel Erin Krizek, Commander Blake Dremann, Sergeant First Class Cathrine Schmid, and Chief Petty Officer Jaida McGuire.